Off-road training

 These types of courses can also improve a rider’s confidence, approach to riding and mindset.
 Knowing why you do what you do, and trusting/believing in it, can develop rider confidence in a way that balances the actual riding skills that have been learned.

 Furthermore, off-road training can help riders to control their emotional state so that when a potentially dangerous riding situation occurs, they can avoid panic or ‘body locking up’ (which can very easily happen if the rider has a fright).
 Panicking or locking up can lead to incidents.
-Off-road motorbike training can help the rider remain calm, decisive and relaxed by ‘training in’ these states of mind during the skill development.
+Off-road motorcycle training can help the rider remain calm, decisive and relaxed by ‘training in’ these states of mind during the skill development.

 Other benefits of off-road training can include